dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/guides/payments.md

     # Handle connecting to the gateway and sending the auth request here
     response = gateway.authorize(token=payment_information.token)

-    # Return a correct response format so MajorityWorld can process it,
+    # Return a correct response format so DrikGallery can process it,
     # the response must be json serializable
     return GatewayResponse(
         is_success=response.is_success,